 There is a slight difference between them, though – with Travelon, every backpack has the same anti-theft features.
 But with Pacsafe, that’s not the case.
 Their packs feature different safety technologies on some of their zippers, but all of them are equally effective.
 The rest of the anti-theft features (RFID safe pockets, slash-resistant panels) are incorporated into every pack.

 Obviously, there are a few packs that are just better than the rest.
 And that’s what we are going to talk about now.

 The other Pacsafe backpack that really stood out was the Citysafe CS350.
-And not just because I have recommend something to my female readers - this backpack looks so sleek that you can't even tell it was designed for women!
-But because of its awesome anti-theft features, spacious main compartment and the fabulous front compartment with an organizer panel.
+And not just because I have recommended something to my female readers – this backpack looks so sleek that you can’t even tell it was designed for women!
+But because of its awesome anti-theft features, spacious main compartment, and fabulous front compartment with an organizer panel.
 Oh, and all the other, smaller pockets both on the pack and inside it.

 And for my lovely female readers, can you really ever go wrong with a classic?
 I think not, and I think you would love the simplicity and functionality of the Travelon Classic backpack.
-It has all of Travelon's signature anti-theft features, so you won't have to worry about the safety of your stuff ever again.
+It has all of Travelon’s signature anti-theft features, so you won’t have to worry about the safety of your stuff ever again.
 And it has a pretty spacious main compartment and plenty of pockets, both internal and external ones.
-The small size of the pack make if great for daily commute, since it is never easy to ride a subway with a bulky 30+ liter pack on your shoulders.
+The small size of the pack makes it great for the daily commute since it is never easy to ride a subway with a bulky 30+ liter pack on your shoulders.